City of Davis, CA

 Inorganic mulches have their place in certain landscapes, but they do lack the soil improving properties of the organic mulch.
 Due to the persistence of inorganic mulch, it may be difficult to remove if you decide to change your garden at a later date.

-Newspaper Mulching
+Cardboard and Newspaper Mulching

 This is another way to mulch that is highly effective, non-toxic way to subdue annual grasses and weeds.